 Gold versus silver

-Silver typically follows gold’s trend line, although it occasionally it shows its industrial traits as well.
-Silver is used extensively in the production of electronic items and solar panels.
-Because silver is much cheaper than gold and is still one of the precious metals, it is a lower-cost alternative to gold.
+Silver also almost always follows the trend in gold, but sometimes it shows its industrial traits as well.
+Silver is extensively used for the production of electronic items and solar panels.

 The gold-silver ratio

-To understand the relative performance trends of gold and silver, we have to examine the gold–silver spread, also referred to as the gold–silver ratio.
-This spread measures the price of one ounce of gold in terms of silver.
+To understand the relative performances of gold and silver, we have to examine the gold-silver spread or ratio.
+In simple terms, this spread is a measure of the price of one ounce of gold in terms of silver.

-On July 12, the gold–silver spread was 76.4.
-This ratio indicates that it takes almost 76 ounces of silver to buy a single ounce of gold.
+As of June 27, the gold-silver spread was 74.6.
+This indicates that it takes almost 75 ounces of silver to buy a single ounce of gold.
 The spread has increased slowly over the past month.
-The gold–silver spread touched a peak of 85 in late 2008.
-The RSI (relative strength index) level of the gold–silver spread is currently 59.5.
+It touched a peak of 85 in late 2008.
+The RSI (relative strength index) level of the gold-silver spread is now at 66.3.

-Mining shares that are significantly impacted by the interplay between gold and silver, as well as the overall mining industry, include Eldorado Gold (EGO), Harmony Gold (HMY), Alacer Gold (ASR), and Hecla Mining (HL).
+Mining shares that are significantly impacted by the interplay between gold and silver and the overall mining industry include First Majestic Silver (AG), Silver Wheaton (SLW), Alamos Gold (AGI), and Kinross Gold (KGC).